iotaledger/integration-services/api/usage-ssi-bridge.md

 ```

 ### Verification Service
+The service allows to verify identities, create and verify credentials.
+This is the abstraction layer that allows every entity to easily deal with IOTA decentralized (SSI) identity implementation.

 __Prefix:__ `/api/v1/verification`

 `GET /check-credential`

 Check the verifiable credential of an identity.
-Validates the signed verifiable credential against the Tangle and checks if the issuer DID contained in the credential is a trusted root.
+Validates the signed verifiable credential against the Issuer information stored onto the IOTA Tangle and checks if the issuer identity (DID) contained in the credential is from a trusted root.

 _Body:_